jdf/processing.py/README.markdown

             set(int(j - filler), int(py) - filler, c)
             set(int(j), int(py), c)
             set(int(j + filler), int(py) + filler, c)

-## How? ##

-Quick start:

-    $ git clone git://github.com/jdf/processing.py.git
-    $ cd processing.py
-    $ ant
-    $ java -jar processing-py.jar examples.py/3D/Typography/KineticType/KineticType.py
-    $ java -jar processing-py.jar examples.py/Library/OpenGL/SpaceJunk/SpaceJunk.py

-Put processing extension libraries in the "libraries" directory any way you like.
-Import them in the usual Python way, e.g.

-    import peasy.PeasyCam
-    cam = peasy.PeasyCam(this, 200)

-or

-    import peasy.PeasyCam as PeasyCam
-    cam = PeasyCam(this, 200)

-or

-    from peasy import PeasyCam
-    cam = PeasyCam(this, 200)

-Unfortunately, `from foo import *` is not supported.

-Use `this` to refer to the PApplet you're in, as in the examples above.

 ## Why? ##